AdobeDocs/analytics.en/help/export/data-warehouse/create-request/dw-request-report-destinations.md

 >
 >* Cloud accounts that are configured for [importing Adobe Analytics classification data](/help/components/locations/locations-manager.md) from a cloud destination can be used when configuring a report destination.
 However, any locations that are configured for importing classification data cannot be used.

+To configure the destination where Data Warehouse reports are sent:

 1. Begin creating a request in Adobe Analytics by selecting **[!UICONTROL Tools]** > **[!UICONTROL Data Warehouse]** > [!UICONTROL **Add**].